News

 Bath Spa University

-Bath Spa offers courses in subjects including music, film, design, media communications, art and drama.
+Bath Spa offers courses in subjects including film, design, media communications, art and drama.
 Facilities include a theatre and TV studios.

 The university also has the Centre for Cultural and Creative Industries (CCCI) which “aims to magnify research, engagement and discourse surrounding the theoretical, practical and commercial frameworks that embody the arts, media, or creative industries”.